4 steps for designing unique home textile patterns

 When each concept has enough signals, it is time to create a mood board for the concept.
-We use colors, structures and images to define each concept.
+We use colors, structures, and images to define each concept.
 However, each concept needs also verbal clarification for its content to make sure it has been understood correctly.
-Each one of the thee concepts has a color chart with 20+ colors to keep the concept harmonized.
+Each one of the three concepts has a color chart with 20+ colors to keep the concept harmonized.

-Our designers receive the new trends usually in January, so that they can begin their work finally.
-At the same time we share also a sneak peek of the trends to our newsletter subscribers.
+Our designers receive the new trends usually in January so that they can begin their work finally.
+At the same time we share also a sneak peek of the trends with our newsletter subscribers.

 3. Pattern designing

-As we work with freelance designers, they get to know the provided materials in their own pace.
-They use different techniques in making patterns, such as paper cutting, drawing with pencils, markers or computer, painting etc. At this point sketch books are in active use, as there might be some old treasures in those books!
+As we work with freelance designers, they get to know the provided materials at their own pace.
+They use different techniques in making patterns, such as paper cutting, drawing with pencils, markers, or computers, painting, etc. At this point, sketchbooks are in active use, as there might be some old treasures in those books!

 Defining the size of the pattern is essential.
 Most of the patterns are designed for rotation printing, as it is the printing technique for most of our customers still.
 Also, most of them are vectorized so that it is possible to scale them both up and down.

 As we sell unique, handmade patterns, all designs have a white paper or screen in the starting point.
-The process may include scanning of sketches, playing around with them etc. Little by little the pattern has all the elements and layers it is supposed to have.
-The final adjustments makes the design to repeat nicely on any surface.
+The process may include scanning sketches, playing around with them, etc. Little by little the pattern has all the elements and layers it is supposed to have.
+The final adjustments make the design repeat nicely on any surface.